Does Stevia Break a Fast? (Intermittent Fasting)

 We have already explained how you can achieve this in a more specific article.

 Does Stevia Break a Fast?

-In short, Stevia does not break your intermittent fasting, and has zero calories.
-Therefore, you can sweeten your tea if you like, even during fasting, with stevia.
+In short, Stevia does not break your Intermittent Fasting and has zero calories.
+Therefore, you can sweeten your coffee or tea if you like, even during fasting, with stevia.

 Stevia is better for oral health compared to regular sugar, as it is antimicrobial and thus causes less tooth decay and other ailments, at least when used in the form of mouthwashes.